Support Your Student

 - Feelings of worthlessness and hopelessness

-The Family Educational Rights and Privacy Act of 1974 (FERPA) is a Federal law that protects the privacy of your student’s educational records and prohibits the university from sharing this information without their consent.
-Education records include grade reports, transcripts, and other academic files.
+The Family Educational Rights and Privacy Act (FERPA) is a Federal law designed to protect the privacy of a student’s education record and prohibits the university from disclosing information from those records without the written consent of the student.